nxdf2015/nd035-C2-Web-Services-and-APIs-Exercises-and-Project-Starter/P02-VehiclesAPI/README.md

-# ND035-P02-VehiclesAPI-Project
+# VehiclesAPI-Project

-Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+Project repository for JavaND
+Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Instructions